jasjs1/1Habit/.github/ISSUE_TEMPLATE/UserFeedback.md

+---
+name: 'Feedback
+about: 'Got anything that I could improve on or just tell me how much you love 1Habit'
+title: '[USER FEEDBACK] - '
+labels:
+  - user-feedback
+---

 [ start writing here ]
 [ ideas, things that you like about the app, things that you dont like, things that I could improve on, etc. ]